submariner-io/enhancements/submariner/centralized-control-plane.md

    ID string `json:"id,omitempty"`
    // VIP is a globally significant virtual IP address, allocated by some control
    // or management plane component from a range defined for the ClusterSet.
+   // This is required for collating network observability data from workload clusters.
+   // Alternatively, each workload can assign a locally significant VIP without
+   // central coordination.
    VIP string `json:"vip,omitempty"`
+   // ImportPolicy defines whether exported services bound to this Service should
+   // be imported based on (TBD) policy or automatically to all clusters.
+Leaving
+   // the default value (false), would result in the current MCS behavior.
+   ImportPolicy bool `json:"importPolicy,omitempty"`
 }

 // ServiceStatus defines the observed state of a Service